aaryapatel007/Histopathological-Cancer-Detection/README.md

 * tqdm (4.19.8)
 * opencv-python (3.4.2)

+## How to Run Code

+1. Git clone the repository to your local computer.
+1. Download the data from [Kaggle](https://www.kaggle.com/c/histopathologic-cancer-detection/data).
+1. Open a terminal in the folder containing the repository.
+1. Run `python train_model.py` for training a model using hold-out train-validation split.
+1. Run `python train_k_fold.py` training a model using stratified K-Fold cross validation split.
+1. Run `python gradcam_vis.py` for visualizing the gradient class-activation maps.

+#### `train_k_fold_tpu.py` can only run either on [Google Colab](https://colab.research.google.com/) or [GCP](https://console.cloud.google.com/) because TPUs are currently available on these online platforms.

 ## Results Table
 K-Fold result table of ```Model/baseline_model.py```:
 | CNN Model | AUC-ROC |